 House hold dust, unlike interstellar particles used in this installation, is a mix of dead insect parts, flakes of human skin, shreds of fabric, detritus and debris and which is also (culturally) vile in different degrees.
 Mary Douglas is quoted as saying that dirt is only matter out of context.
 She contends that people flee dust and dirt because they are the detritus of cultural constrictions of order, and constitute an inchoate state of being, a type of moral defilement.

-But dust knows no boundaries – either cultural or biological - and therefore becomes metaphor for humanities common existence and evolution.
+Dust knows no boundaries – either cultural or biological - and therefore becomes metaphor for humanities common existence and evolution.

 Table place setting